-Iowa State Capitol commonly known as Iowa Statehouse is in Iowa's capital city, Des Moines.
-The 23-karat golden dome towering above the town is a favorite of sightseers, and four smaller domes flank the central dome.
-The building houses the Iowa Senate, Iowa House of Representatives, the Office of the Governor, and the Offices of the Attorney General, Treasurer, Auditor, and Secretary of State.
-Iowa State Capitol also includes a chamber for the Iowa Supreme Court, although court activities usually occur in the neighboring Iowa Supreme Court building.
-The building features an array of majesty, including various types and colors of marble, works of art, fixtures, and carvings in stone and wood.
+Iowa State Capitol is a well-known Building in Des Moines, Iowa.
+The Iowa State Capitol, also known as the Iowa Statehouse, boasts a 23-karat golden dome that towers over the city and is a popular tourist attraction.
+Four smaller domes flank the central dome, and the building is home to the Iowa Senate, Iowa House of Representatives, the Office of the Governor, and several other government offices, such as the Offices of the Attorney General, Treasurer, Auditor, and Secretary of State.
+The Iowa State Capitol also houses a chamber for the Iowa Supreme Court, although court activities typically occur in the adjacent Iowa Supreme Court building.
+The building is adorned with various majestic features, including various marble types and colors, intricate works of art, and elaborate carvings in both stone and wood.

 Best Landmarks in Des Moines